UCEAP/eapnix/README.md

     chezmoi init YOUR_GITHUB_USERNAME
     chezmoi apply
     ```
-    _see http://github.com/kurowski/dotfiles for an example to get started with chezmoi_
+    (_see [Fedora Magazine: Take back your dotfiles with Chezmoi](https://fedoramagazine.org/take-back-your-dotfiles-with-chezmoi/) to learn more, or http://github.com/kurowski/dotfiles for an example tailored to EAPnix_)